ucy-coast/cs452-sp24-instructor/assignments/hw4/README.md

 # Homework Assignment 4

-Submission Deadline: April 8, 2024
+Submission Deadline: April 19, 2024

-This is an individual assignment to be conducted individually by each student.
+This is a group assignment to be conducted in teams of two students.

 ## Sharding Hotel App